ScaledMarkets/dabl/README.md

 	the repository provider identified by <i>repo-provider</i>.</dd>
 </dl>

+These values can also be set in a <code>.dabl.properties</code> file in the user's home directory.

 # Embedding the Compiler In an Application

 The DABL compiler is designed as a self-contained embeddable component that can be